 Sex Determination in Fish

 Fish represent the oldest and most diverse group of vertebrates on earth with over 30,000 described species (Carroll, 1997; Long, 2011; Nelson et al., 2016).
 With this diversity and exposure to variable environments comes a vast array of morphological, physiological, behavioral, developmental and sexual mechanisms (Baroiller et al., 1999; Kikuchi & Hamaguchi, 2013; Nagahama, 2005; Nakamura et al., 1998).
 In teleost fishes, sex determination is a highly variable and often plastic trait driven by genetic and/or environmental mechanisms.
 Individuals may be gonochoristic or hermaphroditic or can switch sexes within a life cycle (Bachtrog et al., 2014; Baroiller & D’Cotta, 2016; Kobayashi et al., 2013; Nakamura et al., 1998; Volff, 2005).
-Known mechanisms for environmental sex determination (ESD) include population or social dynamics, temperature, sex ratio, pH, and salinity, and sex reversal may occur throughout the lifespan of a fish.
+Known influences for environmental sex determination (ESD) include population or social dynamics, temperature, sex ratio, pH, background color, and salinity, and sex reversal may occur throughout the lifespan of a fish.
 Within genetic sex determination (GSD), sex is resolved upon the fusion of gametes where chromosomal (heterogametic males (XY) or females (ZW)) or genic (female- or male-specific master sex determining regulators) mechanisms drive the primary sexual development and gonadal output of individuals (Bhattacharya & Modi, 2021; Devlin & Nagahama, 2002).
 Co-occurring sex determining pathways may utilize any combination of ESD and GSD mechanisms where environmental factors influencing epigenetics may alter the sex of GSD individuals through environmental sex reversal (ESR) (Devlin & Nagahama, 2002; Shao et al., 2014).
 Understanding how sex is determined in a species allows for more effective management practices such as the ability to utilize ESR strategies to produce desired sex ratios in captive populations or to non-lethally sex fish at all life stages, regardless of gametic expression (Stelkens & Wedekind, 2010).

 Sex Ratios in Small Populations